Monday, 30 September 2024

 Number 606 on the top 1000 films of all time is the German historical war drama 'The Counterfeiters.'

 This film is based on the true-story of Operation Bernhard.
-During the Second world war, the Nazi's plan to destabilise the British economy by flooding it with fake currency.
-To achieve this goal, they coerce captured jews to help them - the chief among these is renowned counterfeiter Salomon "Solly" Sorowitsch (Karl Markovics.)
+During the Second World War, the Nazi's had a plan to destabilise the British economy by flooding it with fake currency.
+To achieve this goal, they coerced Jews into helping them - the chief among these is renowned counterfeiter Salomon "Sally" Sorowitsch (Karl Markovics.)

 Plenty of questions are raised about the morality of what the counterfeiters are doing, least of all from former Nazi dissident Adolf Burger (August Diehl) who is the first to point out the relative luxury that they are living in - in comparison to the Jews not lucky enough to be in their positions.

 The different prisoners all have their own reasons to submitting to the Nazi demands yet they all felt human and believable.
-This is especially true of Solly who very much eschewed your standard hero archetype.
+This is especially true of Sally who very much eschewed your standard hero archetype.
 Despite Burger's many attempts to spur him into rebelling, he stubbornly refuses.
+He's more interested in his own self-preservation.
+Considering his circumstances, who can blame him?

 I do think that the film could have used an extra ten or fifteen minutes to wrap up the ending, as everything was rushed.
 Otherwise, this was a quietly powerful about a little-known part of the Second World War.